 On a related note, the ERA’s report focuses a great deal on a concept called “the circular economy.”
 Pitched as a greener alternative to traditional linear economies developed around the mantra of “make, use, dispose,” circular economies are designed around sustainability.
 By establishing a framework that attempts to keep resources in use for as long as possible, extract maximum value across product lifespans, and emphasize recovery and regeneration of materials, circular economies aim to minimize environmental harm while allowing businesses to continue operating in a manner not drastically different than how they function currently.

-By now, you might be asking, “How is this relevant to the rental industry?”
+By now, you might be asking, “How is this relevant to the equipment rental industry?”
 Well, the ERA report makes the connection that the rental business model fits in perfectly with the circular economy concept.
 Rental encourages efficient use and recovery of products, and therefore, fits right in with the seven core principles of the circular economy: Rethink, Reduce, Re-use, Repair, Refurbish, Recover, and Recycle.

 What This Means Moving Forward